 Presenter: Brian Fogarty

-The workshop is designed for individuals with some experience using count regression models in other statistical software (e.g., Stata, SPSS) and want to learn how to run them in R. Further, it is assumed that individuals have a basic understanding of R. We will also be using R Markdown, but it is not critical for learning the material.
+The workshop is designed for individuals with experience using generalized linear regression in other statistical software (e.g., Stata, SPSS) and want to learn how to run generalized linear regression models in R. Further, it is assumed that individuals have a basic understanding of R. We will also be using R Markdown, but it is not critical for learning the material.